New Ryanair cabin bag size: the exact date bigger bags will be allowed for free

-Ryanair will increase the size of its underseat bag by 5cm for travellers this summer.
+Ryanair has told Which?
+Travel it plans to increase the size of its underseat bag by 5cm for travellers from September 2025.

-The change comes after EU lawmakers voted to make free airline luggage allowances meet a minimum size of 40cm x 30cm x 15cm, which has resulted in Ryanair increasing the height by 10cm, but reducing the depth by 5cm.
+The change comes after EU lawmakers voted to make free airline luggage allowances meet a minimum size of 40 x 30 x 15cm, which has resulted in Ryanair increasing the height by 10cm, but reducing the depth by 5cm.

-While the difference may seem minimal, it is a 20% increase in the volume of the bag.
+While the difference may seem minimal, it's a 20% increase in the volume of the bag.

-Can I take the new Ryanair underseat bag size on board now?
+Can I take the new Ryanair underseat cabin bag size on board now?

 Planning to purchase a new underseat cabin bag?
-Check out the best-rated cabin bag brands, as voted for by Which? readers
+See the best-rated cabin bag brands, as voted for by Which? readers

 Which?
 Travel magazine covers